RockefellerArchiveCenter/deploy_scripts/README.md

 Depending on the user that runs these scripts, additional modifications may need to be made to allow that user to execute scripts with `sudo` permissions.

+The `substitute_env.sh` script will remove the `.deploy` from the end of scripts.
+Remove that from the end of a filename when pointing to a script if using a script in conjunction with `substitute_env.sh`.

 It is assumed that applications are served up via Apache.

 ## Environment Variables